Phone: (925) 687-9961

 4. If tenants are not provided with any keys by the owner, they will need to purchase replacements from the Association.

-1. Key fobs (which open the pools and tennis courts) can be purchased for $10 each
+1. Key fobs (which open the pools and tennis courts) can be purchased for $10 each, up to two.
+A third key fob may be purchased for $50.

-2. The key fob entry system does not allow for both the owner and tenant to have active keys in the system concurrently.
+2. The key fob entry system does not allow for both the owner and tenant to have active keys in the system simultaneously.

-3. The dog park key requires a $100 deposit for any tenant, which will be cashed and then refunded back to the tenant once the key has been returned following the end of the lease.
+3. The dog park key requires a $100 deposit for any tenant, which will be cashed and then refunded back once the key has been returned following the end of the lease.

 WHAT TO DO IF A CURRENT TENANT IS MOVING OUT